Stirling is located in central Scotland and is another great base for families wanting to explore all that Scotland has to offer.

-There are plenty of things to do in Stirling with kids, so we’ve listed a few of our favourites.
+And, of course, there are plenty of things to do in Stirling with kids, so we’ve listed a few of our favourites. for this popular area.

 At Stirling Castle, you can experience interactive exhibits and gorgeous castle views.
-Situated high on a rocky hill, the views from the castle are worth a visit alone.
+Situated high on a rocky hill, the views from the castle are worth a visit alone!
+But that may not be the most appealing thing for children, of course.

 There are plenty of accessible options for reaching the castle if you want to take a pram as you can park close by or walk up from the town (just mind the hill!) but keep in mind many of the exhibits inside the castle have cobblestones to access them.